EJ24356/WorkOut/README.md

 # WorkOut
-This is an application that allows users to go through a workout simulation.
+This is an application that allows users to create a workout plan.